github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-ruby.rst

    * - ``codeql.ruby.TaintTracking``
      - The taint tracking library

-The CodeQL examples are only excerpts and are not meant to represent complete queries.
+The CodeQL examples in this article are only excerpts and are not meant to represent complete queries.

 Abstract syntax
 ---------------